linagora/openpaas-esn/doc/install-ubuntu.md

 Note: This works for backend and midway tests.

-Some specialized Grunt tasks are available :
+Some specialized Grunt tasks are available, check the Gruntfile.js for more:

     grunt linters # launch hinter and linter against the codebase grunt test-frontend # only run the fontend unit tests